Monetization, “Greed”, and an offer.

 Industry Instability, Lack of Security & Diversification.

-Even if I were to continue producing adult content people like, sadly adult developers are plagued with a constant fear: the disdain of the SFW world.
+Even if we were to continue producing adult content people like, sadly adult developers are plagued with a constant fear: the disdain of the SFW world.

 Banks do not like us.
 Governments do not like us.
 Platforms do not like us.
 Payment processors do not like us.